csparkresearch/KuttyPy-GUI/docs/programming/intro.md

 # Writing Programs for KuttyPy

-## You have two options
+## Two options are available

 + Run the kuttypy as an accessory for controlling real world events from a Python code running on your laptop.

 	For example, you could use opencv to track an object, and kuttypy to control a robotic arm that interacts with it.

 + Write C code, compile it with avr-gcc, upload it to KuttyPy, and use KuttyPy as an independent processor.
-Example, a burglar alarm where kuttypy monitors a switch hooked up to a door, and enables an alarm when it is triggered.
+Example, a burglar alarm where kuttypy monitors a switch hooked up to a door, and enables an alarm when it is triggered. skip to [the C code section](../../programming/c) for details.

 ## Python Code Example